 umegle is designed to just work — you can be in your first conversation in under a minute.
 Here is the quick version, plus a few tips to make those first chats actually good.

 When you open umegle your browser asks for camera and microphone access.
-Tap Allow for full video, or skip it and use voice-only or text — you can switch at any time.
+Tap Allow — a video chat cannot start without it.
+Once you are in a room you can mute your own mic at any time.

 Hit Start and umegle pairs you with someone new in about a second.
 No form to fill, no queue — the first face shows up almost immediately.